gdbroman/broman.blog/_posts/2020/2020-09-18-learn-in-public.md

 - It helps you [discover what you think](https://broman.blog/know-what-you-believe){:target="blank"}
 - It's fun to get a bird's-eye view of your progress

-And the latter set of benefits has to do with people interacting with it:
+The second set of benefits has to do with people interacting with it:

 - Public thinking creates a positive feedback loop when other's get to interact with your ideas
 - It builds an internet presence in a very effortless way